Libya killings: Obama faces new questions on Benghazi

 A Congressional committee asked whether repeated requests for more security at the Benghazi consulate were rejected.

 The US ambassador was among four Americans killed on 11 September.

 The US is gathering intelligence ahead of a possible military operation against those implicated, US media say.

 Ambassador Christopher Stevens, another diplomat, Sean Smith, and two security personnel died in the attack, which came in the wake of protests over a US-made amateur video that mocked the Prophet Muhammad.

 However, many unanswered questions remain about the killings.

 The US government conceded last week that "some of those involved were linked to groups affiliated with, or sympathetic to al-Qaeda".

 The handling of the situation has become a key issue ahead of the US presidential election.
-Republicans have repeatedly criticised the Obama administration for laying the blame on the film when evidence pointed to a deliberate terrorist attack.'Not spontaneous'
+Republicans have repeatedly criticised the Obama administration for laying the blame on the film when evidence pointed to a deliberate terrorist attack.

 Two key figures on the House of Representatives Oversight and Government Reform Committee have written to Secretary of State Hillary Clinton asking her to clarify reports that requests for more security - made in response to increasing attacks on Westerners in Libya - had been turned down.